ZG79/301_reading_notes/class-11.md

 ### Which type of database is best for scalability?

 NoSQL databases are generally more scalable than SQL databases.
 This is because NoSQL databases are designed to store and access data in a variety of formats, including documents, key-value pairs, and graphs.
 This makes NoSQL databases more flexible and adaptable to changes in data requirements.

+- What does SQL stand for?
+Structured Query Language
+- What is a relational database?
+Database that works certain way, like tables.
+- What type of structure does a relational database work with?
+SQL
+- What is a ‘schema’?
+Strict path that decides which data goes where.
+- What is a NoSQL database?
+Has collections, documents.
+- How does it work?
+You don't have to follow schema.
+- What is inside of a MongoDB database?
+- Which is more flexible - SQL or MongoDB? and why.
+MongoDB is more flexible.
+- What is the disadvantage of a NoSQL database?